KRLGroup/krlgroup.github.io/_posts/2020-10-04-Explainable Inference.md

 permalink: explainable_inference
 ---

 This post describes the proposed approach of our IJCAI paper "Explainable Inference on Sequential Data via Memory-Tracking" written by Biagio La Rosa, Roberto Capobianco and Daniele Nardi.
 For further information and results, please check the full <a href="https://www.ijcai.org/Proceedings/2020/0278.pdf">paper</a>.
+You can find also the code <a href="https://github.com/KRLGroup/explainable-inference-on-sequential-data-via-memory-tracking/">here</a>.

 <h3 class="sapienza-text"> Introduction</h3>
 In the last decade, AI reached a great success thanks to the explosion of Deep Learning techniques.
 Unfortunately, improvements in performance come at the cost of the interpretability: the high complexity of the networks make them seen as **black boxes**, where you feed your data into the network and get the output without the possibility to check or to understand the motivations behind that decision.